 If you are interested in contributing to Australian Outlook, please email your idea or contribution to email@example.com.

-Submissions should be in line with Australian Outlook Style Guide.
+Submissions should be in line with the Australian Outlook Style Guide.

-All content posted on Australian Outlook is done so under a Creative Commons licence unless otherwise specified.
+All content posted with Australian Outlook is done so under a Creative Commons licence unless otherwise specified.